Process Alignment

 To be clear, offline solutions aren’t the enemy.
 They can be great for prototyping.
 Before requesting changes to a system, use prototyping to simulate and test the process: add the proposed fields, track the data manually, and document what works (and what doesn’t).
 This helps uncover edge cases and gives IT a clear, thoughtful set of requirements when you’re ready to build the long-term solution properly.

-What Becomes Possible with System-Sourced Dashboards
+What Becomes Possible with System-Sourced Reporting

 About Allegro Analytics: We help busy business leaders align processes to drive clean data, uncover opportunities and drive action through impactful Tableau and Power BI reporting.
 For more information about how we can help your business evolve its reporting capabilities, email us at info@allegroanalytics.com.